charlescol/news-domains-X-tracker/README.md

 This project leverages the **free tier** of the X API, which imposes certain limitations, particularly allowing **only one request per day**, with each request capable of retrieving data for up to **100 accounts at a time**.
 Despite these constraints, we have implemented an efficient update system that ensures continuous and meaningful data collection over time.

-The current dataset contains around 4K X accounts collected from multiple sources and will be continuously enriched and updated.
+The current dataset contains around 4000 accounts collected from multiple sources and will be continuously enriched and updated.

 ---